 • The proposed development or use is substantially compatible with developments in the same general area and would not be materially detrimental to other properties within the area.

 The subject site is located within a commercial zone (C2, General Business District) where commercial development is specifically allowed to include retail storefronts.
-In addition, the property is located on one of the City's primary commercial corridors and surrounded by commercial uses.
+In addition, the property is located on one of the City's primary commercial corridors which is predominantly intended for commercial uses.
 Pursuant to the CMMC, cannabis retail storefronts and non-storefronts (delivery) are permitted uses in the City's commercial zones and are subject to extensive regulation (as specifically described in this report).
 These regulations are adopted to prevent land use inconsistencies with adjacent properties.
 Additionally, the proposed cannabis retail storefront use is not located within 1,000 feet of a K-12 school, playground, licensed child daycare, or homeless shelter, or within 600 feet of a youth center.
 All retail sales would take place underroof and no outdoor storage or sales are proposed nor would be allowed.
-Staff does not anticipate that the proposed cannabis use would be materially detrimental to the adjacent uses that include automotive-related establishments and a multi-tenant office building.
-The proposed use would also not be materially detrimental to the properties located behind the subject property as these uses are divided from the property by fencing and are accessed from Fairview Road.
-Lastly, the proposed retail cannabis use would replace existing commercial uses, and is located more than 275 feet from the closest residential property.
-As proposed and conditioned, the retail cannabis use would be compatible with adjacent commercial properties and in compliance with local and State requirements.
+Staff does not anticipate that the proposed retail cannabis use would be materially detrimental to the adjacent uses that include an automotive repair shop and several multi-tenant commercial centers with a variety of retail businesses (restaurants, bars, beauty parlors, grocery stores, and other service amenities).